uic-evl/SageEdge/EDU_SetUp/configuring_env_sensor.md

 14. If your outputs in steps 11 & 12 are similar then configure the nano to set bme680 on boot

-    1. To load the bme680_i2c kernel module on startup add it to the modules.conf file by running this command `echo bme680_i2c >> /etc/modules-load.d/modules.conf`
+    1. To load the bme680_i2c kernel module on startup add it to the modules.conf file by running this command `echo bme680_i2c >> /etc/modules-load.d/modules.conf`.
+Output should be as seen below:
+        1. If you get an error running that command run this one instead `echo bme680_i2c | sudo tee -a /etc/modules-load.d/modules.conf`.
+        ```
+        bme680_i2c
+        ```

     2. Next, we have to register the sensor with the kernels i2c subsystem on startup.
 To do so we have to create a rc.local file since ubuntu 18.04 doesn't have it by default. `vim /etc/rc.local`